datasaur-ai/robosaur/readme.md

 1. Project creation (`create-projects`)

-   1. `"documents"`
+   1. `"files"`
       Where our project folders are located.
-A bit different from `projectState.path`, `documents.path` should be a folder path - relative or full.
+A bit different from `projectState.path`, `project.files.path` should be a folder path - relative or full.
    2. `"assignment"`
-      Where our assignment file is located. `assignment.path` is similar to `projectState.path`, it should be a full or relative path pointing to a JSON file.
+      Where our assignment file is located. `project.assignment.path` is similar to `projectState.path`, it should be a full or relative path pointing to a JSON file.
       `assignment.strategy` accepts one of two options: `"ALL"` or `"AUTO"`

       - `"ALL"`: each labeler will receive a copy of all documents